Article originally published on July 1, 2016.

 Tracking bleeding patterns and other symptoms with Clue during and/or after a miscarriage can help provide a record of how things are changing.
 It may also help spot when something might be off, or when a miscarriage may need further treatment.
 If you are concerned about your cycle or any symptoms, talk to a healthcare provider.

-Remember, you can make sure a miscarriage (or other unexpected cycles) won't affect Clue's predictions (and your statistical averages) by excluding any irregular cycles later on.
+Remember, you can make sure a miscarriage (or other unexpected cycles) won't affect Clue's predictions (and your statistical averages) by later on.

 Understanding how common miscarriage really is, and why it happens, can help to shape and inform decision-making and emotional processes.
 And the more we can talk about miscarriage, the more we will break down problematic cultural stigma.